Charles Atholl Stewart (Charlie) - 1884 to 1915

 Died of Wounds was a term given to any seriously wounded man who died whilst receiving medical attention: it usually signified a death away from the battlefield, in a Casualty Dressing Station or some other hospital away from the front line.
 But if expedient, a wounded soldier might be taken to a convenient Dressing Station near the front line even if he was not actively engaged in battle.

-Assuming the HQ of the 15th Division and its constituent battalions stayed where it had been during the Battle of Loos, close to the original front line trenches to the north of the Lens road, the nearest ADS would have been about 800 yards away at the pit heap known as Fosse 7, which was at the end of a tramway from Philosophe.
+The nearest ADS to the front line trenches would have been about 800 yards away at the pit heap known as Fosse 7, which was at the end of a tramway from Philosophe.
 Here there were shelters for 240 wounded men that provided protection from shell splinters and shrapnel fire.

 Alternatively, the more substantial ADS at Quality Street was about 1000 yards away and provided accommodation for 500 cases in 48 houses and cellars.